VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

   ./start-volttron
   vctl status

-Open browser and go to master admin authentication page `https://central:8443/index.html` to accept/reject incoming certificate signing request (CSR) from other platforms.
+Open browser and go to the VOLTTRON Central admin authentication page `https://central:8443/index.html` to accept/reject incoming certificate signing request (CSR) from other platforms.

 .. note::

   Replace "central" with the proper hostname of VC instance in the admin page URL.
 If opening the admin page from a different system, then please make that the hostname is resolvable in that machine.

-Click on "Login To Admistration Area".
+Click on "Login To Administration Area".

 .. image:: files/csr-initial-state.png

-Set the master admin username and password.
-This can be later used to login into master admin authentication page.
+Set the VOLTTRON Central admin username and password.
+This can be later used to login into the VOLTTRON Central admin authentication page.
 This username and password will also be used to log in to Volttron Central.

 .. image:: files/csr-set-admin.png

-Login into the Master Admin page.
+Login into the VOLTTRON Central Admin page.

 .. image:: files/csr-login-page.png